-Service complaints
+Service-related complaints

-You can expect to be treated fairly under clear and established rules, and get a high level of service each time you deal with the CRA.
-See the Taxpayer Bill of Rights.
+You can expect to be treated fairly under clear and established rules, and get a high level of service each time you deal with the Canada Revenue Agency (CRA); see the Taxpayer Bill of Rights.

 If you are not satisfied with the service you received, try to resolve the matter with the CRA employee you have been dealing with or call the telephone number provided in the CRA's correspondence.
 If you do not have contact information, go to canada.ca/cra-contact.